liferay/liferay-docs/discover/portal/articles/14-liferay-utility-applications/05-knowledge-base.markdown

 *Add Child Article:* add a new child article to the article.

-*Permissions:* configure the permissions of roles with respect to the article.
+*Permissions:* configure the permissions on the article.

 *Subscribe:* choose to be notified of any updates to the article.
-Once you've subscribed to an article, the *Unsubscribe* action is made available, giving you the option of unsubscribing from the article's notifications.
+Once you've subscribed to an article, the *Unsubscribe* action appears, letting you unsubscribe from the article's notifications.

 *Move:* move the article to a different folder or change an article's position in the hierarchy by choosing a new parent article for it.

-*Delete:* remove the article from the knowledge base.
+*Delete:* remove the article from the Knowledge Base.

 You can also assign new *priority* values to articles.
-When multiple articles are configured to be displayed in the Knowledge Base Display portlet, the peer articles listed in the portlet's navigation are arranged top to bottom in ascending priority.
-The lower an article's priority value, the higher up it is listed in the Knowledge Base Display portlet's navigation.
-To assign new priority values, enter a new priority value for each article you want to re-prioritize, select the checkbox of each modified article, and select *Actions* &rarr; *Save*.
+When many articles are in the Knowledge Base Display portlet, navigation arranges them in ascending priority.
+Priority 1 is the highest priority; think "Priority 1 distress call!"
+The higher an article's priority, the higher it is shown in the navigation.
+To assign new priorities, select the checkbox for each article you want to re-prioritize, enter a new priority value, and select *Actions* &rarr;
+*Save*.

 +$$$